janclemenslab/etho/_sources/configuration/calibration_led.md.txt

 3. Run a short playlist that steps through the expected intensity range.
 4. Measure optical output at the sample position.
 5. Update the rig's attenuation/calibration notes.
-6. Re-run at least one validation intensity and record the measured value.
+6. Re-run at the playlist and record the measured value.

-If the playlist uses `MIRROR_LED`, confirm that the DAQ protocol defines `ledamp` and that the generated pulse train has the expected voltage amplitude.